-When working in CET Designer, your work is auto-saved periodically while in progress, even if you have not given the drawing a name.
+When working in CET, your work is auto-saved periodically while in progress, even if you have not given the drawing a name.
 This makes it possible to recover unnamed as well as named files.

 Autosaved files are normally saved to a sub-folder in the same location as your drawing.

 CET automatically makes backups of your drawing on certain occasions, for example if choose to exit the program without saving your changes.
 This makes it possible for you to recover lost files.

 By default, CET keeps 8 backups per drawing.
 On the Control Panel’s Security tab, you can disable auto backup, or change the number of backups to save.
 To prevent data loss, we recommend that the auto backup feature remains enabled.

 Backups are normally saved to the same location as your drawing,

 Recover unsaved drawings